apb296/Golosov-Sargent-BGP/2011RA/FiscalPolicy/GolosovProjectCode/Tom Example/BGP/README.md

 ===================

-This repository stores the code for the Golosov-Sargent-BGP problem saved from Rising Txs on hpc
+This repository stores the code for the Golosov-Sargent-BGP problem saved from Rising Txs on local computer